alifel/easy/docker/build-context.md

 You can specify the address of a remote Git repository, tarball, or plain-text file as your build context.

-For Git repositories, the builder automatically clones the repository.
+- For Git repositories, the builder automatically clones the repository.
 See Git repositories.
-For tarballs, the builder downloads and extracts the contents of the tarball.
+- For tarballs, the builder downloads and extracts the contents of the tarball.
 See Tarballs.

+你指定一个远程仓库地址

 If the remote tarball is a text file, the builder receives no filesystem context, and instead assumes that the remote file is a Dockerfile.
 See Empty build context.

 ### Git repositories {#git-repositories}